-For each nominee for election as director, the chart provides:
+For each nominee for election as director, the chart provides the nominee's:

-- the nominee's name; - place of residence; - age; - present principal occupation and principal occupations held in the last five years, if different; - a brief description of his or her other principal directorships and committee memberships, positions and other relevant information; - the date he or she became a director of the Corporation; - the number of common shares beneficially owned or controlled(1), DSUs held(2) and the market value of the shares and/or DSUs as of a specified date(5); - current membership on committees of the Board; - whether he or she is the Chair of a committee of the Board; - attendance statistics for Board and committee meetings; - other public board memberships in the past five years; and, - whether he or she is independent within the meaning of applicable securities legislation.
+- name; - place of residence; - age; - present principal occupation and principal occupations held in the last five years, if different; - other principal directorships and committee memberships, positions and other relevant information; - date of first becoming a director of the Corporation; - number of common shares beneficially owned or controlled(1), DSUs held(2) and the market value of the shares and/or DSUs as of a specified date(5); - current membership on committees of the Board and whether he or she is the Chair of a committee of the Board: - attendance statistics for Board and committee meetings; - other public board memberships in the past five years; and, - independence status within the meaning of applicable securities legislation.

-Information on each incumbent nominee's attendance at meetings of the Board and its committees in 2016 is also set out in Appendix A. For information on director assessment, selection, orientation and education, and other corporate governance topics, please see the discussion under the heading "Report on Corporate Governance" starting on page 11 of this Circular.
+Information on each incumbent nominee's attendance at meetings of the Board and its committees in 2017 is also set out in Appendix A. For information on director assessment, selection, orientation and education, and other corporate governance topics, please see the discussion under the heading "Report on Corporate Governance" starting on page 14 of this Circular.

-The Corporation has adopted a policy for individual director voting that is described in the Report on Corporate Governance starting on page 16 of this Circular.
+The Corporation has adopted a policy for individual director voting that is described in the Report on Corporate Governance on page 20 of this Circular.
 Under the policy, if a director is not elected by at least a majority (50% + 1 vote) of the votes cast with respect to his or her election at a meeting of shareholders (other than at a contested shareholder meeting), the director shall tender his or her resignation to the Board immediately following the meeting.
 The Board shall determine whether or not to accept the resignation within 90 days of the relevant shareholders' meeting.
 The Board shall accept the resignation absent exceptional circumstances.
 The resignation will be effective when accepted by the Board.
 The director who tenders his or her resignation will not participate in any meeting of the Board at which the resignation is considered.
 For purposes of the policy, the Corporation intends to use proxies validly deposited in advance of the particular meeting in order to determine whether the particular approval threshold has been met unless a ballot on the election of directors is taken at the particular meeting.
 A press release disclosing the Board's determination (and the reasons for rejecting the resignation, if applicable) shall be promptly issued following their determination.